josh-clarke/propass/README.md

 node propass.js --lengthpass 20
 ```

-> Some sources suggest that a good password is [at least 12 characters](https://resources.infosecinstitute.com/topic/password-security-complexity-vs-length/).
-A [16 character all lowercase password would take 208 billion minutes to crack](https://specopssoft.com/blog/password-length-best-practices/) with today's computers.
+> One source suggests that a good password is [at least 12 characters](https://resources.infosecinstitute.com/topic/password-security-complexity-vs-length/).
+Another suggests that a [16 character all lowercase password would take 208 billion minutes to crack](https://specopssoft.com/blog/password-length-best-practices/) with today's computers.

 ### Numbers and Symbols